Interview Prep · by talent · Table Tennis

 - Template

 - "I lost the inter-school P5 quarter-final 11-9 in the deciding game because I missed a short push receive.
 That night I asked my coach to feed me short backspin for an hour.
-The next month I won the same opponent 3-1.
-That was when I learned the small skills win the big points."
+The next month I beat the same opponent 3-1 — that was when I learned the small skills win the big points."

 - Subtext: